 be possible, and you’re therefore committed to the next minor/major release.

-article: RDF4J merge strategy.
+motivation for it in this article: RDF4J merge

 If the change is a bug fix, contains no new features, and does not change any public or protected APIs:

 - Create an issue in our issue tracker if it doesn’t exist yet.